amitp-ai/Deep_Reinforcement_Learning/P2_Continuous_Actions/Report.md

 <img src="https://latex.codecogs.com/png.latex?\fn_cm&space;\delta_{TD&space;\;&space;Error}&space;=&space;r(s_t,a_t)&space;&plus;&space;\max_a\hat{Q}_{P_\theta}(s_{t&plus;1},a,w)&space;-&space;\hat{Q}_{P_\theta}(s_{t},a_{t},w)&space;\:&space;...&space;\,&space;Equation&space;\,&space;17" title="\delta_{TD \; Error} = r(s_t,a_t) + \max_a\hat{Q}_{P_\theta}(s_{t+1},a,w) - \hat{Q}_{P_\theta}(s_{t},a_{t},w) \: ... \, Equation \, 17" />

 This is the basics of the actor-critic algorithm.
-While there are many variances of it, as we will see below, but this is the basic core of it.
+While there are many variants of it, as we will see below, this is the basic core of it.

 ## Advantage Actor-Critic Algorithm